Non-perturbative aspects of entanglement structures in $T\bar{T}$-deformed CFTs: Acknowledgement

 \section{Acknowledgement}

-We thank Amr Ahmadain, Luis Apolo, Pawel Caputa, Ricardo Esp\'indola, Ling-Yan Hung, Hong Liu and Wei Song for helpful discussions.
-This work is supported by National Science Foundation of China (NSFC) grant No.\,12175238.
+We thank Amr Ahmadain, Luis Apolo, Pawel Caputa, Ricardo Esp\'indola, Xia Gu, Peng-Xiang Hao, Ling-Yan Hung, Hong Liu and Wei Song for helpful discussions.
+This work is supported by National Science Foundation of China (NSFC) grant No.\,12175238 and NSFC grant No.\,12447108.

 HJW thanks the Peng Huanwu Center for Fundamental Theory, Northwestern University, Xi'an, for the hospitality during the 6th Workshop on Strings and Fields; WXL thanks the International Centre for Mathematical Sciences (ICMS) and the University of Edinburgh for the hospitality during the ``China-India-UK school in mathematical physics'', as well as the University of Tokyo for the hospitality during the ``Tokyo Holography 2025'' workshop, where part of this work was completed.